-Monitoring a flour fortification program for health impact, including the prevalence of brain and spine birth defects, provides evidence that the nutritional goals are being accomplished.
+Monitoring a flour or rice fortification program for health impact, including the prevalence of brain and spine birth defects, provides evidence that the nutritional goals are being accomplished.
 Before results are assessed, however, at least two factors should be in place:

 - At least 80% of the population being surveyed is consuming foods made with fortified flour.
 This can be determined with household surveys and commercial monitoring.